 Richmond prioritizes the movement of people over the movement of vehicles through a safe, reliable, equitable, and sustainable transportation network.
-Walking, biking, and transit options are the most convenient and most frequently used forms of transportation in Richmond, thereby improving the natural environment and our health.
-Richmond's multi-modal transportation system is easy for all people to use and seamlessly connects Richmond neighborhoods and attractions to each other, the region, and the nation.
+Walking, biking, and transit options are the most convenient and used forms of transportation in Richmond, thereby improving the natural environment and our health.
+Richmond's multi-modal transportation system is high-quality and easy for all people to use regardless of income and physical abilities, seamlessly connecting Richmond neighborhoods and attractions to each other, the region, and the nation.